Gender pay gap

 Our gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.

-This pattern from the UK economy as a whole is reflected in the make-up of NCHA's workforce, where the majority of frontline colleagues are women, while the majority of line manager and senior manager roles are held by men.
+This pattern from the UK economy as a whole is reflected in the make-up of NCHA's workforce, where the majority of frontline colleagues are women, while men hold the majority of senior and senior manager roles.

 Addressing the gender pay gap

-• Continue to target an increase in the representation of women and ethnically diverse colleagues in higher paid positions, including at managerial level, through use of initiatives like the Rooney Rule and diverse panels
+- Increase the representation of women in higher paid positions including managerial roles through use of initiatives like the Rooney Rule.

-• Continue to use anonymised applicant data to reduce unconscious bias in recruitment
+- Use anonymised applicant data to reduce unconscious bias in recruitment.

-We will continue working with colleagues, trade unions, EDI Panel and relevant forums to achieve these goals.
+We will continue working with colleagues, trade unions, our Equality, Diversity and Inclusion Panel and relevant forums to achieve these goals.